livelybone/rem-init/README.md

 ## Intro
 > `px` with `rem` conversion depends on the font-size of `html` tag, when the font-size of `html` is `625%`, `1rem` is equal to `100px`

-> If your website doesn't need to be compatible with ie8, you can use `rem` everywhere, include font-size
+> You can use `rem` everywhere, include font-size.

+> This solution isn't compatible with ie8

 > If your client is pc, the function will set `1rem` to be `100px`